 "Published data indicate that one of the most effective tools to improve labor and delivery outcomes is the continuous presence of support personnel, such as a doula.
 A Cochrane meta-analysis of 12 trials and more than 15,000 women demonstrated that the presence of continuous one-on-one support during labor and delivery was associated with improved patient satisfaction and a statistically significant reduction in the rate of cesarean delivery.
 Given that there are no associated measurable harms, this resource is probably underutilized."

-• 24 hour on call availability during your due date range (4 weeks)
+24 hr on-call availability during your due date range

-• Physical and emotional support during active labor and childbirth, continuing into the immediate postpartum period (usually 1-2 hours after birth) to assist with breastfeeding
+Physical and Emotional Support during active labor and childbirth, continuing into the immediate postpartum period (usually 2 hours after birth) to assist with breastfeeding.

 Do you have a baby registry?
 Ask friends and family to contribute to doula services as a registry item.
 Ask about special pricing for our military families.